Hematite: Properties, Facts and Photos

 What is Hematite?

-Hematite is 70% iron, 30% oxygen.
+Hematite is 70% iron, 30% oxygen by weight.
 Its chemical composition is two iron atoms and three oxygen atoms.

 Hematite, which often occurs with other iron minerals such as goethite and magnetite, is abundant worldwide.
 Vast amounts are found in a type of rock called a banded iron formation.

-Hematite is widely used in the steel industry because, as an ore of iron, it can be fed straight into a blast furnace.
-A blast furnace converts iron oxides into liquid iron.
+Hematite is widely used in the steel industry as an important ore of iron.

-Due to its density, hematite is heavy.
+Due to its high density, hematite feels unusually heavy for its size.
 Although much harder than pure iron, it's also brittle.
-On the Mohs scale of hardness it grades 5.5 to 6.5.
+On the Mohs scale of hardness, it grades 5.5 to 6.5.

 When used as a gemstone, it tends to be cut as a cabochon.
 Small faceted stones, although rare, can resemble black diamonds.